1. Blog

 10. Write an irresistible introduction that compels the recipient to keep reading.

-Your introduction, the first paragraph of your letter, needs to grab readers’ attention and give them no excuse to stop reading.
+Your cover letter introduction — the first paragraph — needs to grab readers’ attention and give them no excuse to stop reading.

-Typically, the introduction will mention your most impressive qualification for this job, which is often your years of experience in the field.
+Typically, the introduction will lead with your most impressive qualification for this job, which is often your years of experience in the field.
 Or if you’re graduating from college with a degree in the field, that may be your top selling point.

-The introduction needs to make it clear which job you’re seeking (as a hiring manager may be responsible for several openings), and you need to make a persuasive opening case that you’re the right candidate for the job.
+The introduction needs to make it clear which job you’re seeking (as a hiring manager may be responsible for several openings).
+Otherwise, you need to make a persuasive opening case that you’re the right candidate for the job.
 Another way of saying this is that you need to hook the fish before you start reeling it into the boat.

 It may also be appropriate to say in the introduction how you heard of the job.
 And if you have contacts who already work at the company, it may be useful to say so.